leftthomas/OSSCo/README.md

 --style_num                   Number of used styles [default value is 8] --gan_iter                    Number of bp to train gan model [default value is 5000] --rounds                      Number of round to train whole model [default value is 5]
-# args for npid
---negs                        Negative sample number [default value is 4096] --momentum                    Momentum used for the update of memory bank [default value is 0.5]
-# args for proxyanchor
---margin                      Margin used for proxy and samples [default value is 0.1] --alpha                       Scale value used for exponent [default value is 32]
 ```

 For example, to train `npid` on `cufsf` dataset, report `R@1` and `R@5`: